 The group is famous for a few Ear Worms

 ", Can't Get Enough", "Bad Company", "Rock N Roll Fantasy" and "Shooting Star".
 Much like Paul Rodgers' first band, Free

-Their sound is blues-influenced Hard Rock
+, their sound is a mix of blues-influenced Hard Rock

-mixed in with classically-influenced piano ballads.
+and classically-influenced piano ballads.
 In this respect they bear some similarities to the mid-to-late-seventies output of Queen

 , with whom lead singer Paul Rodgers performed after the tragic death